lucendio/lecture-devops-infos/links.md

-This documents aims to be a comprehensive list of links that are either mentioned somewhere in the slides or an addition to topic discussed during class.
+This documents aims to be a comprehensive list of links that are either mentioned somewhere in the slides or an addition to a topic discussed during class.

 ## DevOps